life-itself/web3/claims/can-financialize.md

 Finally, we should note that all of the above worries are based on financialization in some sense “working” - that the value capture aimed for is possible to an adequate degree and that it will at least at some level increase the generation of non-financial value and lead to better social outcomes for value generators.
 This claim itself can be countered: the financialization of non-financial value is undesirable because, even if it might do _something _(see sub-claim 2 below) it will be ineffective at leading to the level of non-financial value generation required.
 This is an argument from _opportunity cost_[^18] - beyond the lowest hanging fruit we’re better off focusing our efforts elsewhere if we want to support the creation of non-financial value.
 This relates to the point about fostering intrinsic motivation above, but is a more technical economic argument which doesn’t rest on any philosophical claims on the nature of society or the good life.
 It simply says that, beyond a point, more financialization isn’t the most effective tool to get what we want.
 We’ll explore why this is the case in our evaluation of sub-claim 3.

-### P2: The current financial system is deficient in its ability to capture what we think is really valuable
+### P2: The current financial system is deficient in its ability to capture what we think is really valuable (true)

 As we note in our reference to carbon pricing above, this claim is quite obviously true.
 Current monetary and financial systems do not sufficiently internalize economic externalities and as such are leading to dire environmental consequences and material resource distributions which do not at all reflect social value creation.

-### P3: Web3 technology is capable of addressing these deficiencies
+### P3: Web3 technology is the route to addressing these deficiencies (almost certainly false)

 #### NFTs